kazi-kabir/theodinproj/fullstack-js/int-html-css/sign-up-form-project/README.md

   - add text for banner

 - functionality
-  - ensure passwords match
+  - ensure passwords match (hacky but ok)
-  - when incorrect value is entered, ensure the user is notified
+  - when incorrect value is entered, ensure the user is notified (ok)
-  - when pressing submit, ensure appropriate JSON body is sent
+  - when pressing submit, ensure appropriate JSON body is sent ---> doing rn